sunengine/Skins/README.md

 Skin archive have to be `zip` archive and contains files:
 - `styles.css` - main skin file.
 This in only file plugged in.
-- `info.json` - skin info file (name,author,version,link,description).
+- `info.json` - skin info file (name,author,contacts,version,link,description).
 - `preview.png` - preview image with 1200 x 600 page size and on main demo page with default menu.
 - `readme.md` - information about skin
 - Css source files (**scss** recomended) [if needed]